Nyveon/is-it-a-weekday/README.md

    - It is a weekday if the first letter is not 's'
  - If it ends in 'i', 'e' or 's' it is Spanish or French
    - It is a weekday if the third letter is not 'm' pr 'b'
+ - Otherwise, it assumes it is a weekday because `statistics`

 ## What languages does it support?